 HVAC Issues That Require Professional Repairs

 In some cases, your cooling system could require an HVAC company to complete repairs.
 If any of these circumstances apply, contacting an HVAC professional from Lyons Air & Heat is in your best interest.

 Unexpected Noises – A properly functioning HVAC unit operates quietly.
 If you notice unusual or unexpected noises such as whistling, buzzing, or whirring, an HVAC technician can source the cause of the noise and make needed repairs to get it to stop.

 Abnormal Odors – When your air conditioner isn’t working correctly, humidity indoors rises.
-During the summer season, increased humidity contributes to the formation of mildew, musty smells, and mold.
+During the summer season, increased humidity contributes to the formation of mildew, musty smells, and mold in your AC unit.
 Other unusual smells, including rotten eggs (natural gas) or a burning odor during winter months, call an HVAC professional and leave your home immediately.

 Residents in the North Texas area can call the Rockwall air conditioning experts at Lyons Heating & Air for all their HVAC emergency needs.